g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 ## Advanced

-> Note: Generally, the following advanced parameters are not necessary to be set.
+> Note: generally, the following advanced parameters are not necessary to be set.
 Their main purpose is to further customize the entire theme.

 ### customCSS = ["css/custom.css"]